The Ultimate Guide to finding cheap flights to Madrid

 How much does it cost a plane ticket to Madrid?

 There are many studies, most of them contradicting each other.
-I can more or less agree with the fact that for international flights, most times:
+I can more or less agree with the fact that for international flights, you should consider the following aspects when purchasing your plane ticket to Madrid Spain:

 I have made an analysis using Skyscanner, so you can have an idea of the price of a flight to Madrid.
 This research has been done in October 2019.